mokronos/MA_SebastianHirt/notes.md

 |  45 |            0.170 |          0.039 |
 |  50 |            0.181 |          0.073 |

+- Tesseract stops detecting for gaussian noise 4 and 5 for all images ???

 ## Plots to generate
 generally:
 - ocr algorithms seperatly